Content on this page was generated by AI and has not been manually reviewed.

 Are there performance differences when using a VPN with Edge vs Chrome?

 Yes.
 VPN performance depends on server location, protocol, and network conditions.
 Some users report slightly lower latency and better throughput with Edge on Windows systems due to better optimization with Windows networking.
 Your mileage may vary, so test a few servers and configurations to find what works best for you.
-Vpn extension edge free
+How to disable vpn or proxy 2026

 Should I use a VPN with my browser or OS-level VPN?